Sydney Pubs and Restaurants You Should Visit

 Exterior of Lord Nelson hotel at night

 Lord Nelson Brewery Hotel is Australia’s oldest pub brewery, dating to 1841.
-In the heart of the historic Rocks district, it’s a throwback establishment that also oozes a laid back charm.
+In the heart of the historic Rocks district, it’s a throwback establishment that also offers a laid back charm.
 Their ales are fermented in the brewery at the rear of the bar.
-Go for a sample flight of four beers.
+Go for a sample flight of four beers to see what you enjoy most before committing to a pint or schooner.

 Flight of 4 beers on the bar